revil-O/SolVic/README.md

 ## Contributions

-If you have created a modbus register map for an inverter, please submit your file as a pull request for Solariot inclusion.
+If you have created a modbus register map for an inverter, please submit your file as a pull request for SolVic inclusion.

 ## Acknowledgements